vonschutter/RTD-Setup/modules/rtd-oem-tweaks.mod/README.md

 # RTD OEM Tweaks

 `rtd-oem-tweaks` is a polished GTK tool for GNOME desktops.
-It presents individual GNOME tweaks as simple toggle rows, shows live applied/not-applied state, and can save reusable tweak profiles under `~/.config/rtd/oem-tweak-profiles/`.
+It presents individual GNOME tweaks as stateful toggle rows, shows live applied/not-applied state, can apply or reset supported tweaks from those toggles, and can save reusable tweak profiles under `~/.config/rtd/oem-tweak-profiles/`.

 It exposes useful GNOME tweak functions from `core/_rtd_library`, including: